KenjiPcx/Imagine-Cup-2023/README.md

-# Imagine-Cup-2023 Project: Call GPT
+# Imagine-Cup-2023 Project: Callnalysis

 ## Project Details

-### What is Call GPT?
+### What is Callnalysis?

 Get more fun and productive with your calls!
-The app overlays your calls
+And so you don't forget what you were talking about!
 </br>

 During calls

+- Get intent of the caller at any point of the call
+- Detect fraudalent content
+  - If it is, explains why it is a scam and advice to leave the call
+- Detect if its tech support related
+  - Show advice and warnings
+- Detect if its bank related
+  - Show advice and warnings
+- (Maybe) Otherwise if it is business oriented
   - Give multiple suggestions on how to answer
   - Analyze what the other user is trying to say in simple English
-- Detect fraudalent content

-After calls
+At the end of the call

+- If the call is legit, gives user the choice to
   - Summarizes the contents of the calls so you don't forget
   - Calendar integration
     - Helps schedules any events
     - Helps schedules any todos